noahp/recipes/src/mains/lentil-soup.md

 - 1-2 tbsp curry paste or curry powder, or 1 tsp each of cumin + coriander + tumeric + ground (or fresh!) ginger
 - salt and pepper to taste
+- [optional] can of coconut milk
+- [optional] fresh cilantro or parsley, chopped, and fresh lemon juice (for serving)

 ## Directions